gtmb007/BankLoan/README.md

 spring.jpa.properties.hibernate.format_sql=true

 # Tomcat Server
-default server port used by tomcat is 8080 you can provide it explicitly like- server.port=8081 in the application.properties file
+default server port used by tomcat is 8080, you can explicitly set the server port like- server.port=8081 in the application.properties file

 # Main Logic
 Sign Up / Sign In